Genuinely native

 An AppKit app built over a Rust core, not a browser in a window.
 It stays quick on big documents, where web based editors crawl.

-Author and validate JSON, JSON Schema, YAML, and XML in a fast, native app.
-Work with JSON in the code editor, in an editable grid, or in the visual designer, and validate against every JSON Schema draft, completely offline.
+Author and validate JSON, JSONC, JSON Schema, JSON-LD, YAML, and XML in a fast, native app.
+Work with a document in the code editor, an editable grid, the visual designer, or a graph view, and validate against every JSON Schema draft, completely offline.

 Free for personal and commercial use under the End User License Agreement.